Fukaya categories of blowups

-corresponding to edges with zero or positive lengths.
-We denote the metric type by $\uds\ell$ although it does not only depends on the metric $\ell$.\footnote{To define the Fukaya category we only need to consider metric on boundary edges.
-When we define the open-closed and closed open maps we need more general metric types.} \end{definition}
+corresponding to edges with zero or positive lengths. \footnote{To define the Fukaya category we only need to consider metric on boundary edges.
+When we define the open-closed and closed-open maps we need more general metric types.} \end{definition}

 To compactify the set of gradient segments we allow the lengths of the edges to go to infinity and break.
-A {\em broken metric tree} is obtained from a finite collection of metric trees by gluing outputs with inputs as follows: given two metric trees $(\Gamma_1, \ell_1)$ and $(\Gamma_2, \ell_2)$ with specified leaves $e_1 \in {\rm Edge}_{\rightarrow}(\Gamma_1)$ and $e_2 \in {\rm Edge}_{\rightarrow}(\Gamma_2)$, let $\ol{\Gamma}_1$ resp. $\ol{\Gamma}_2$ denote the space obtained by adding a point $\infty_1$ resp. $\infty_2$ at the open end of $e_1$ resp. $e_2$.
+A {\em broken metric tree} is obtained from a finite collection of metric trees by gluing outputs with inputs as follows: Given two metric trees $(\Gamma_1, \ell_1)$ and $(\Gamma_2, \ell_2)$ with specified leaves $e_1 \in \Leaf(\Gamma_1)$ and $e_2 \in \Leaf(\Gamma_2)$, let $\ol{\Gamma}_1$ resp. $\ol{\Gamma}_2$ denote the space obtained by adding a point $\infty_1$ resp. $\infty_2$ at the open end of $e_1$ resp. $e_2$.
 The space

 is a broken metric tree, the point $\infty_1 \sim \infty_2$ being called a {\em breaking}.
 To obtain a well-defined root for the glued tree we require that exactly one of $e_1$ and $e_2$ is the output.
 See Figure \ref{cuttree}.